 Side effects of radiotherapy for mouth and oropharyngeal cancer

 Side effects tend to start a few days after the radiotherapy begins.
 They gradually get worse during treatment.
 They can continue to get worse after your treatment ends.
-But they usually begin to improve 1 or 2 weeks after your treatment ends.
+It is common to continue to have side effects for 4 to 6 weeks after treatment.
+Most of the side effects begin to improve after this.

 Everyone is different and the side effects vary from person to person.
 You may not have all of the effects mentioned.